Duzzy5/data-analyst-journey/projects/titanic-analysis/README.md

 This project demonstrates a complete machine learning workflow, including data preprocessing, feature engineering, model training, model evaluation, and model comparison.

+## Feature Importance

+A Random Forest model was used to measure feature importance.

+Top predictive features:

+1. Fare
+2. Sex
+3. Age
+4. FamilySize
+5. Pclass
+6. Embarked

+The feature importance analysis confirmed many of the insights discovered during EDA, particularly the influence of passenger gender, age, and socioeconomic status on survival.

 ## Current Status

 - [x] Dataset Exploration